 Each page has a number of associated tabs.
-Each page key has a left and right rocker nature to it.
-To select a tab using the page key, press the left or right side of the key until the desired tab is selected.
+To select a tab using the page key, press the left or right side of the key to move left or right, respectively, among the tabs until the desired tab is selected.
 To select a tab using the touchscreen, just touch the desired tab.
-The last tab selected on any given page is retained in memory and will be displayed when you return to that page.
+The last tab selected on any given page is retained and will be displayed when you return to that page.